 Music creates a certain atmosphere and sets the scene for a funeral or memorial.
 Playing a loved one’s favourite song or musician can also add a personal touch to a memorable tribute.

-Music to go behind a photographic reflection should reflect life, happy memories, joys of living – this is a time which highlights the deceased’s LIFE so keep that in mind and don’t make this selection too sad.
+Music to go behind a photographic reflection should reflect life, happy memories, joys of living – this is a time which highlights the deceased’s life so keep that in mind when making a decision.

 If you need some more inspiration, read our article on The best songs for funerals and memorials.